 Just like you have a financial plan to stay on track with spending and saving, make a plan to manage your health and hopefully reduce the impact of healthcare costs in retirement.

 Understand your unique health risks and develop a plan with your health care provider to mitigate them.

 Stop smoking, exercise regularly, maintain a healthy weight and choose nutritious food.
 Asheville-based cardiologist Dr. Brian Asbill spoke about the importance of lifestyle medicine to attendees at Parsec’s Longevity Forum.
 Read a recap from his talk, watch the full replay and download his presentation.

 Understand and manage the numbers:

 Know your cholesterol and blood pressure numbers and work with your health care provider to get them to healthy levels.

 Time spent with friends, family and pets can reduce stress and improve health.

 If you are still working and have a high-deductible health plan with a health savings account (HSA) component, be sure to maximize its triple tax benefit:

 - Tax-free distributions for medical expenses

-While we can’t control every health outcome, we can try to positively influence the future and live a longer, healthier retirement.
+While we can’t control every health outcome, we can try to positively influence the future to reduce healthcare costs in retirement and enjoy a longer, healthier retirement.